bpaquet/node-logstash/Readme.markdown

 ZeroMQ
 ---

-This plugin is used on agents to send logs to logs servers.
+This plugin is used on agents to send logs to logs servers, or to send logs to [Elasticsearch Logstash River](https://github.com/bpaquet/elasticsearch-river-zeromq)

 Example: ``output://zeromq://tcp://192.168.1.1:5555``, to send logs to 192.168.1.1 port 5555.